ImmaZoni/Novelist/src/output.md

                 }
               }
             } else {
-              // Handle internal EPUB links (e.g., footnotes, cross-references)
-              // This is more complex and might involve parsing the href to find a target
-              // within the current EPUB document or another spine item.
-              // For now, just log and show a message.
               ErrorHandler.logInfo("Internal EPUB link tapped: $url.
 Navigation not yet implemented.", scope: "EpubViewerWidget");
               if (mounted) {
                 ScaffoldMessenger.of(context).showSnackBar(